rbtl-fs24/project-AlexanderH15/data/processed/README.md

 ## Sharing / access information

-1. Licenses/restrictions placed on the data:

-Recommended: This work is licensed under the Creative Commons Attribution 4.0 International license (CC-BY-4.0).
+1. Licenses/restrictions placed on the data: This work is licensed under the Creative Commons Attribution 4.0 International license (CC-BY-4.0).

 2. Links to publications that cite or use the data: